wemrysi/quasar/README.md

 quasar_couchbase
 ```

 Knowing which backend datastores are supported you can create and configure docker containers using `setupContainers`.
-For example the command:
+For example
+if you wanted to run integration tests with mongo, postgresql, marklogic, and couchbsase you would use:

 ```
 ./setupContainers -u quasar_mongodb_3_0,quasar_postgresql,quasar_marklogic_xml,quasar_couchbase
 ```

-will create or pull docker images, create containers running the specified backends, and configure them appropriately for Quasar testing.
+This command will pull docker images, create containers running the specified backends, and configure them appropriately for Quasar testing.

 Once backends are ready we need to configure the integrations tests in order to inform Quasar about where to find the backends to test.
-This information is convayed to Quasar using the file `it/testing.conf`.
+This information is conveyed to Quasar using the file `it/testing.conf`.
 Using the `assembleTestingConf` script you can generate a `testing.conf`
 file based on the currently running containerizd backends using the following command:

 ```